sarvesh371/python-selenium-pytest-pom/README.md

 4. tests - It contains all the flow class and their calling functions using pytest
 5. screenshots - We will store all our screenshots in this folder
 6. allure_results - folder to save our allure report
+7. conftest - as it is heart of pytest, we will keep only fixture and pytest methods there